THANK YOU TO

-Court Care provides free childcare for anyone who needs to be in court in our region.
-The program welcomes children into a nurturing, safe space away from contentious courtroom proceedings (e.g. domestic violence, divorce, rape, child custody, etc.).
-We enable parents or caregivers to fully participate in legal matters with dignity and without distraction, helping our court system operate more efﬁciently.
+Court Care provides free childcare for anyone who has court-related business in the Pikes Peak Region.
+Children are welcomed into a nurturing, safe space away from potentially traumatic courtroom proceedings (e.g. domestic violence, divorce, rape, child custody, etc.).
+Struggling parents are able to speak with dignity and participate in legal matters without children seeing, hearing or possibly distracting them.

-We create an extended family of volunteers and community partners who serve as “aunts, uncles and grandparents” for foster families & youth who “age out” of care at 18.
+Our extended family of volunteers serve as “aunts, uncles and grandparents” on teams who support local foster families & youth who “age out” of care at 18.
 Through meaningful relationships & removal of practical barriers, we help heal past wounds of trauma so these kids can become healthy, productive citizens.
-This approach helps youth re-establish trust & a sense of self-worth needed to succeed.
+Stability, enrichment and connections build the resiliency kids need to thrive.

-ONWT is a comprehensive resource & referral agency, providing a broad range of culturally appropriate programs, services & crisis interventions for Native Americans-the most underserved & misrepresented group in the U.S. Indigenous people experience higher levels of poverty, hunger, homelessness & unemployment than any other demographic.
-We transition individuals & families out of crisis & into sustainable situations.
+ONWT is a resource & referral agency providing a manifold of Native-specific, culturally appropriate programs, services, & crisis interventions for American Indian & Alaska Natives, who disproportionately experience greater levels of poverty, health issues, hunger, homelessness & unemployment than any other US demographic.
+We help transition individuals & families out of crisis & into healthy, sustainable situations.

 The three objectives of Safe Families for Children are: Keep children safe during a family crisis such as homelessness, hospitalization, or domestic violence in an effort to prevent child abuse and/or neglect.
 Support, and stabilize families in crisis by surrounding them with caring, compassionate community.
 Reunite families and reduce the number of children entering the child welfare system and foster care.